Edited from Chapter 27 Silent Contemplation 2017…..

 John Forsyth and his crew were practising laying mines off the Scottish coast near Turnberry in May 1943.
 One of the three Wellingtons ditched into the sea and the two other aircraft went back to help with the search and rescue operation.
 These two aircraft collided.
 There were 18 aircrew in the three Wellingtons – only seven were picked up.
 Flt Sgt John Forsyth-Johnson, to use the full family name, was not one of the lucky ones.
 Sir Bruce said he never forgot his brother for a moment.

 October 2017………Since Deadlines was published, a little bit more information has come to light about Sgt Francis Ernest Dunn, one of the air gunners on board Wellington Z1110 on its last flight.
 Sgt Dunn was the son of Ernest George Dunn and his wife Miriam (née Upwood).
-The family was apparently from the West Ham area of London, north west of the football club`s former home the Boleyn Ground (better known as Upton Park).
+The family had an address of Pammar (?)
+Avenue, Romford in Essex.
 All the records that I found about Sgt Dunn before publication gave no indication or clues about his parents or where he called home.

 The name of Sgt Francis Ernest Dunn can be found on Panel 82 at the Air Forces Memorial at Runnymede. (posted 14/10/2017)